Ireland battle to win in Griffin finale

 Their lineout problems and handling errors of the first half melted away when Griffin crashed over off a pick and go under the posts.
 Breen's conversion put Ireland 15-12 in front with one quarter of the game still to play.

-A bad penalty miss by Breen kept Japan in the game and they had some late pressure, but a huge tackle by Griffin helped Ireland turn the ball over, one final reminder what a huge loss she will be as Ireland head into a new year faced with an uncertain future.
+A bad penalty miss by Breen kept Japan in the game and they had some late pressure, but a huge tackle by Griffin helped Ireland turn the ball over, one final little cameo to give the fans a glimpse of what they will miss in 2022 and beyond.

 Ireland: Delany; Doyle; Considine, Naoupu; Sheehan; Breen, Dane; Feely, Jones, Djougang; McDermott, Monaghan; Griffin (captain), McMahon, O'Connor.